wavemaker/docs/website/blog/2023-11-06-angular-15-update.md

 ---
 ---

-WaveMaker Release 11.5 is scheduled for the 4th week of November 2023 and will include an update to Angular 15!
+WaveMaker Release 11.5 is scheduled for the 4th week of November 2023 and the release will include an update to Angular 15, as well as an upgrade to Node.js 18.16.1.!
 This is a significant upgrade that will help improve your application development experience and performance.

 <!-- truncate -->